 You can use the WRITE command and supply a file name at any time while you are in an editing session, which creates a new file containing the output up to that point in your editing session.
-However, using the WRITE command to write the data to a different file does not change the file association of the buffer; that is, LSE still creates a new version of the file with the same name as that associated with the buffer when you exit from that editing session, or subsequently use the WRITE command without specifying a file name.
-To change the file association, use the SET OUTPUT_FILE command.
+However,

 If you use the WRITE command to write to a directory that you have set read-only (using the SET DIRECTORY command), LSE prompts you for confirmation before writing out the buffer.